 As the Trustee of New Airways Pension Scheme (referred to in this document as 'the Scheme') we are responsible for making sure the Scheme has enough funds to pay your benefits.
 This summary funding statement provides an update on the Scheme's position which is relevant for all members, including members from legacy schemes such as former British Caledonian, Dan Air and Davis & Newman members.
 We carry out a detailed financial health check of the Scheme's funding position, known as a valuation, at least every three years and issue yearly updates in between.
-This summary funding statement provides an update on the Scheme's position following the 31 March 2021 valuation and the 31 March 2022 yearly funding update.
+This summary funding statement provides an update on the Scheme's position following the 31 March 2023 yearly funding update.